starkworld/Data-Analysis-and-Machine-Learning-Projects/README.md

 ### Prediction:
 #### Our model is a bit different this time.
 It doesn't know how to predict new values.
 But we don't need that.
 In order to predict whether or not a new/unseen transaction is normal or fraudulent, we'll calculate the reconstruction error from the transaction data itself.
 If the error is larger than a predefined threshold, we'll mark it as a fraud (since our model should have a low error on normal transactions).
 ![Alt text](https://github.com/starkworld/Data-Analysis-and-Machine-Learning-Projects/blob/master/Credit%20Card%20fraud%20detection%20using%20deep%20learning/Screen%20Shot%202020-09-18%20at%203.07.26%20PM.png)
+#### Keras gave us very clean and easy to use API to build a non-trivial Deep Autoencoder.
+You can search for TensorFlow implementations and see for yourself how much boilerplate you need in order to train one.

 ### Conclusion:
 #### We've created a Deep Autoencoder in Keras that can reconstruct what non fraudulent transactions looks like.
 Think about it, we gave a lot of one-class examples (normal transactions) to a model and it learned (somewhat) how to discriminate whether or not new examples belong to that same class.
 Our dataset was kind of magical, though.
 We really don't know what the original features look like.